 Women in New Zealand

-I have no doubt that the same would be true of women in New Zealand.
+I have no doubt that the same would be true of women in New Zealand and Australia.
 I look around me and see that midlife is not about curling up and getting ready to retire, it’s about redefining home and giving birth again – to yourself this time.
 And menopause is our enabler.
 Our gift.
 How cool is that!